archusundar/Venn-diagram/README.md

+GeneSetViz: Interactive Visualization of Differentially Expressed Genes with Venn Diagrams and UpSet Plots

 ### Shiny package to get the Venn Diagram from a list of files (Differentially expressed genes between different conditions/samples)

 This shiny app uses VennDiagram to create Venn diagram for upto file gene list.